 Once back on U.S. soil his unit was placed on 30-day furlough before heading to the Pacific Theatre of War to invade Japan.
 However, President Truman ordered the atomic and the hydrogen bombs to be dropped on Japanese cities, which caused the Pacific War to end, so there was no longer a need for him and other troops to go to the Pacific.
 On June 27, 1946 he was honorably discharge from the Army at Camp Atterbury, Indiana.

 After the war Robert needed an operation due to war conditions that impacted him, but he needed approval from a non-VA doctor.
 A local Michigan doctor at first stated that he would not approve of the operation stating that he didn’t want his taxes to go up.
 My father was deeply hurt, he told the doctor that he fought in the war and needed this VA operation.
 This doctor finally gave his approval.

 Robert was born in 1926 in one of the worse snow storms in northern Michigan on a poor rural farm.
 The doctor was making his way through this storm on his homemade snow mobile when it broke down.
 Fortunately, a farmer with a team of horses and a wagon rescue the doctor and was able to get the doctor just in time to deliver young Robert, who was born a blue baby.

 Robert started his own general construction company after the war.
 He built public schools and other public buildings and hired veterans to work for his company.
 Robert stated, “I survived the war, so I can survive anything life has to throw at me.”

-To send flowers to War Veteran's of the Armstead Family's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of War Veteran's of the Armstead Family, please visit our floral store.